GP-Stanley/tech264-cloud-linux/scripting/VM_VNet_SSH_Key.md

 5. Add the **owner tag** to identify yourself as the creator.
    - `Tags` help manage resources by identifying ownership, environment, or purpose, especially in large cloud deployments.
    - aka, they are used to group things together.
+6. Check Security - most likey, you need to make no modifications.

 ---